451 Research and Infinite Convergence Release New Study that Identifies the Growing Risk of Consumer Messaging App Usage in the Enterprise

 About Infinite Convergence Solutions

 Infinite Convergence Solutions, Inc. provides next-generation messaging and mobility solutions to carriers and enterprises globally, including an Enterprise Messaging Services suite, secure messaging through its standalone service NetSfere (www.netsfere.com) and SMS, MMS and RCS solutions.
 The company's technology supports more than 500 million subscribers and over a trillion messages on an annual basis.
-Infinite Convergence Solutions is a subsidiary of Infinite Computer Solutions with offices in the United States, Germany, India and Singapore.
+Infinite Convergence Solutions is a subsidiary of Infinite Computer Solutions with offices in the United States, Germany, United Kingdom, India and Singapore.

 NetSfere is a secure enterprise messaging service from Infinite Convergence Solutions, Inc. NetSfere provides industry-leading security and message delivery capabilities, including global cloud-based service availability, device-to-device encryption, location-based features and administrative controls.
 The service leverages Infinite Convergence's experience in delivering mobility solutions to tier 1 mobile operators globally and technology that supports more than 500 million subscribers and over a trillion messages on an annual basis.
 NetSfere is also compliant with regulatory requirements, including the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley and others.
 For more information, visit www.netsfere.com.